 - too little focus on the employee’s perspective on the career

-In this blog, I will focus on the talent review process and how evidence-based analytics can be of help in making qualitative people decisions.
+In this blog, I will focus on how evidence-based analytics benefit the the talent review process by improving the quality of talent decisions.

 Talent Review is a strategic process